exaloop/codon/docs/sphinx/tutorial/primer.rst

             ...
         case [...]:  # any other list
             ...

-    match sequence:  # of type seq
-        case 'ACGT': ...
-        case 'AC_T': ...  # _ is a wildcard character and it can be anything case 'A_C_T_': ...  # a spaced k-mer AxCxTx
-        case 'AC*T': ...  # matches a sequence that starts with AC and ends with T

 You can mix, match and chain match rules as long as the match type matches the expression type.